ONSdigital/dp-census-atlas/scripts/content/README.md

    }
    ```

+The value for any of the urls _can_ be simply the name of the file (e.g. `2021-MASTER.json` in the example above).
+This will result in the content json being loaded from directly from `src/data/staticContentJsons` rather than being fetched remotely (NB step 1 above _must_ be done for this to work).

+The value for any of the urls _can_ also be blank (`""`).
+This will result in the content json being ignored in the relevant env:

+- `devContentJsonUrl`=`""` (Content json will not be loaded in local dev / netlify).
+- `webContentJsonUrl`=`""` (Content json will not be loaded in prod).
+- `publishingContentJsonUrl`=`""` (Content json will not be loaded in publishing preview).

 NB - as the name suggests, the value for `devContenJsonUrl` can also be a full url (e.g. an s3 url) if you want local dev or netlify to fetch your new content json from a remote source.
 The content-loading routine will assume anything that doesn't start with `http` means that the content json is to be loaded from the `src/data/staticContentJsons` folder.

-   _NB: You must make these harcoded changes if you want your new content json to be available locally or on Netlify as a static import!!_

 ### No code change: Loading new content json as parasitic load defined in 2021-MASTER.json